How we can help

 "The generous will themselves be blessed, for they share their food with the poor”

 A six week programme to help you deal with the grief you are feeling with the death of a loved one or if you are struggling with the long term effects of loss.

 Topics include: Attachment, separation and loss – The impact and pain of bereavement – Adjusting to change, and much more including an optional session of Faith based questions

 ‘Walk & Talk’ Sessions

 A chance for you to make new friends, have different conversations and get fitter too.
-Meeting at 9 am every Wednesday, there’s time for a quick cuppa before going for a 45-60 min walk.
+Meeting weekly during term time, there’s time for a quick cuppa before going for a 45-60 min walk.

 We do a different walk every week so there’s always something new to see.
 Clearing your mind, de-stressing and unwinding for an hour in the middle of the week is a great thing to do.

 Mental Health affects us all either directly or indirectly.
 This is a chance to understand more about it, know what to do and how to deal with someone you come into contact with, who’s mental health is in a poor state.

 You will get a nationally recognised qualification via a qualified instructor from MFHA England.

 Dementia Friends Training